garrandall/popular-music-data/tracks/papa-can-you-hear-me--glee-cast.md

 Even though the night is filled with voices?

 I remember ev'rything you taught me
-Ev'ry book I've ever read.
+Every book I've ever read.
 Can all the words in all the books
 Help me to face what lies ahead?
 The trees are so much taller